 - Always check the summary box document – there will usually be other scenarios where you might have to pay interest or pay a penalty fee.
 Check your summary box document to avoid paying anything extra on top of your standard repayments

 What do I do if I can’t pay off the balance in time?

 You should always aim to push that balance back down to zero.
 However, if you’re nearing the end of your interest-free period and you’re unable to clear it fully, it’s wise to look around for a balance transfer option at a lower interest rate to see if it could work out cheaper for you.

 Those who want to reap the benefits of interest-free fully will set up a direct debit to pay their calculated fix sum off their card each month, guaranteeing that they reach their goal.

-Compare interest free credit cards
+Compare 0% interest credit cards

 The most attractive interest-free credit card deals are naturally reserved for those with great credit scores.
 This means that if you have a low credit rating, you’re likely to be rejected.
 Before applying for any credit card, always do the following two things first:

 - Check your credit score – have a look at your credit report to find out if there might be anything lowering your credit score.
 If you’d like to improve your score, take steps to improve it using this guide